 What Happens if Your Appeal is Approved?

-We are sorry to hear that.
-Please note that there is no appeal beyond the college financial aid administrator.
+There is no appeal beyond the college financial aid administrator.
 Neither the college’s president nor the U.S. Department of Education can override the financial aid administrator’s decision.
 Financial aid departments may reject appeals.
 To prepare for this possibility, candidates should explore other options to pay for their education.
 Tending to this task while waiting on an appeal decision can save time.
-For instance, students can research private loans, and then submit applications upon hearing a negative verdict.
+For instance, students can research private loans and then submit applications upon hearing a negative verdict.

 Other sources of funds could include: